orual/deer-social/README.md

 ## Security disclosures

 If you discover any security issues, please send an email to aviva@rubenfamily.com.
-If the issue pertains to infastructure, code, or systems outside the scope of deer.social, please refer to the [disclosure guidelines on social-app](https://github.com/bluesky-social/social-app#security-disclosures).
+If the issue pertains to infastructure, code, or systems outside the scope of deer.social, please refer to the [disclosure guidelines on social-app](https://github.com/bluesky-social/social-app#security-disclosures) if it is hosted by Bluesky PBC.
+Otherwise, reference the security policy of that system as applicable <3

 ## License (MIT)